pulumi/foundational-training/module-02-pulumi-import/slides.md

 ## Strategies

-1. **Coexist:** Interoperate with existing resources that are not (and will not be) managed by Pulumi.
+1. **Coexist:** Interoperate with existing resources that are not (and will not be) managed by Pulumi
 1. **Replace:** Bring resources under Pulumi management, remove from other tool (if applicable)

 ## Common Scenarios